Sarajevo in 2 Days

 Yellow Bastion

-View from the Yellow Fortress
+View of Sarajevo from the Yellow Bastion

-View from the Yellow Bastion
+View of Sarajevo from the Yellow Bastion

-Kovaci Graveyard
+Kovaci Cemetery

-Sarajevo War Graves
+War Graves in Kovaci Cemetery

-War Graves in Kovaci Graveyard
+War Graves in Kovaci Cemetery

-Next we visit the beautifully restored neo-Moorish City Hall with its ornate interior and stained glass ceiling.
+Next we visit the beautifully restored neo-Moorish Sarajevo City Hall with its ornate interior and stained glass ceiling.

 Sarajevo City Hall